stkent/amplify/README.md

 ## Generating Inline Licenses

-Automatically generate license headers in new source files using the Gradle command:
+Before opening a pull request, you must generate license headers in any new source files by executing the Gradle command:

 ```shell
 ./gradlew licenseFormat
 ```

-The Travis CI pull request build will fail if any source files is missing this generated header.
+The Travis CI pull request build will fail if any source file is missing this generated header.

 # License